ReachableCEO/ReachableCEOFulltimeResume/joplin/CharlesNWyble-CandidateProfile/CharlesNWyble-CandidateProfile.md

 Hello,

 I apologize for the form letter response.
-I receive a high volume of recruiter communications daily and have found this document to be the most efficient way to handle inquiries and reduce back-and-forth communication.
+I receive a high volume of employment opportunity related inquiries daily and have found this document to be the most efficient way to handle inquiries and reduce back-and-forth communication.

-For questions not covered in this document, please email me.

 ## NON-NEGOTIABLE REQUIREMENTS